 Leading Lines as the subject of your iPhone photo

 The lines can be the subject of your photo.
-The straight lines in this photo, together with the vertical and round lines, form the main subject.
+In this photo the straight lines, together with the vertical and round lines, form the main subject.

 Leading Lines give depth to your iPhone photos and form a foreground